zx80/proxy-pattern-pool/README.md

   *None* means no pooling, *0* means unlimited pool size (the default).
 - `max_use` how many times an object should be reused. default is *0* which means unlimited.
+- `max_delay` after which unused objects are discarded. default is *0.0* which means unlimited.
 - `close` name of the function to call when discarding an object, default is *None* means nothing is called.